 376.8 lbs

 That's what I weighed in March of 2023, and well on my way to getting way heavier.
-Sedantary lifestyle, excessive drinking, and eating whatever I wanted, whenever I wanted and however much I wanted.
+Sedentary lifestyle, excessive drinking, and eating whatever I wanted, whenever I wanted and however much I wanted.
 I really don't like the clichés that get used when explaining these kinds of situations, but I realize now, now that I'm on the other side of it, that those clichés are there for a reason.
 It really was a rough path, and one I can confidently say I was going to be on for a long time had I not changed it.

 I wasn't moving my body.
 I was staying up way too late, waking up mere minutes before I needed to be online for work (WFH life goes crazy), and I was ordering food for lunch and dinner.
 I was treating my body like a dumpster rather than a temple.